Umar-Juraev/AppliedLabs-Task/README.md

 1 Have a small issue in carousel (I didn't find the time for it ,sorry) 2 two different font families was used on to the same block , so i s took one .
+3 Also i could be devide js file to modules, but Skipped it